guipdutra/awesome-geek-podcasts/README.md

 * [The Hanselminutes podcast](http://hanselminutes.com) - Fresh Air for Developers.
 * [The Laravel Podcast](http://www.laravelpodcast.com) - The Laravel Podcast brings you Laravel and PHP development news and discussion.
 * [The Life Scientific](http://www.bbc.co.uk/programmes/b015sqc7) - Professor Jim Al-Khalili talks to leading scientists about their life and work, finding out what inspires and motivates them and asking what their discoveries might do for mankind.
-* [The Linux Action Show](http://www.jupiterbroadcasting.com/tag/linux-action-show/) - Podcast about Linux and Open Source.
+* [The Linux Action Show](http://www.jupiterbroadcasting.com/tag/linux-action-show/) - Podcast about Linux and Open Source. (discontinued)
 * [The Loosely Coupled Podcast](http://looselycoupled.info/) - Jeff Carouth and Matt Frost combine their decades of experience as web developers to talk about developer life.
 * [The Music Makers](http://musicmakers.fm) - The best articles from around the web, curated and read to you.
 * [The Path to Performance](https://pathtoperf.com/) - A podcast for everyone dedicated to making websites faster.